 Used BMW X5 Models

+The second-generation BMW X5 was produced from 2007 to '13.
+This X5 was bigger, more luxurious and smoother-riding than its predecessor.
 These BMW X5s offer a fair amount of utility thanks to standard all-wheel drive and an optional third-row seat.
-They're also quite sporty, as they infuse spirited acceleration and Bavarian handling chutzpah into the high-riding body of a family-friendly crossover SUV.
+They're also quite sporty as they infuse spirited acceleration and sharp handling into the high-riding body of a family-friendly crossover SUV.
 As such, these second-gen X5s remain very attractive for those who want the "S" in SUV to actually mean something.

-In reviews, we typically praised the first-generation BMW X5 for its carlike ride and handling, its wide range of engine choices and its top safety scores and equipment.
+In reviews, we typically praised the first-generation BMW X5 for its carlike ride and handling, its wide range of engine choices, and its top safety scores and equipment.
 Oft-noted downsides included its lack of off-road ability and small cargo area.

-Read the most recent 2015 BMW X5 review.
+Read the most recent 2017 BMW X5 review.

 If you are looking for older years, visit our used BMW X5 page.